1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 1933-S Half Dollar Value

-The 1933 Walking Liberty was one of only two circulating coins struck by the U.S. Mint that year.
-The issue is renowned for its above-average strike quality and luster, unusual for Walking Liberty half dollars which typically suffered from weak strikes.
+The 1933-S Walking Liberty was one of only two circulating coins struck by the U.S. Mint that year.
+The issue is renowned for its above-average strike quality and luster — the strike problems common in earlier S-Mint Walker issues had largely been resolved by 1933.

 1933-S Half Dollar Price/Grade Chart